Science-Reproducibility/shell/.github/steps/2-shellcommands.md

 >  - Create a Pull Request to the `main` branch
 >  - Check the status of tests
 >  - If all tests pass, merge the Pull Request, this should update a new `README.md` on the main page of the repository (you can reload the page after 30-60s if you don't see the new content)
+>  - You can delete the codespace from the `Codespaces` menu.